How Much Time Do You Have Available?

 Similarly, if the quality of your nutritional intake is not aligned well with your training goals, or is lacking in nutritional value, shorter workouts will be more beneficial as the level of CNS stress and level of recovery from each individual session should be lessened.
-Thus, a less than optimal nutrition strategy is going to cope with that a lot easier.
+Thus, a less than optimal nutrition strategy is going to have a better chance of coping.

-On the flip side, if your poor nutrition choices involve ‘cheat meals’ or days or simply days where you lose control, your next workout is likely to be sluggish, as you deal with your ‘food hangover.
+On the flip side, if your poor nutrition choices involve ‘cheat meals’ or days where you lose control, your next workout is likely to be sluggish, as you deal with your ‘food hangover.

 In this scenario, having an extra day to re-activate yourself before a full workout or having a longer workout to build into it might just be what you need.